 Now that you've got these crunchy little bites ready, here are a few fun ways to enjoy them:

-- Dipped in Marinara Sauce: Because everything’s better with a little dipping action.
+- Dipped in Marinara Sauce: Because everything's better with a little dipping action; try a classic marinara made from crushed tomatoes, garlic, and oregano.

 - With a Side of Ranch Dressing: Perfect for a creamy contrast to the crunchy chips.

-- Sprinkled on a Salad: Give your greens a delightful crunch by tossing in those pasta chips.
-Who said salads need to be boring?
+- Sprinkled on a Salad: Give your greens a nice crunch by tossing in those pasta chips, especially on Caesar or mixed greens.

 The Best Air Fryer Pasta Chips